 A report into historic and projected future performance of productivity and output in Devon.

-Public Administration, Education & Health is the biggest sector in Devon with an output of over £3.5bn, followed by Distribution, Transport, Accommodation and Food at £3.17bn.
+Public Administration, Education & Health is the biggest industry in Devon with an output of over £3.5bn, followed by Distribution, Transport, Accommodation and Food at £3.17bn.
 Whilst output is high in these sectors and they employ large proportions of the labour force, productivity is lower than in other sectors.
 Conversely the smallest sector by output in Devon, Finance and Insurance at £257m, is one of the most productive industries.